mattdesl/triangle-circle-collision/README.md

 [![stable](http://badges.github.io/stability-badges/dist/stable.svg)](http://github.com/badges/stability-badges)

 Detects if a circle collides with or is fully inside of a triangle.
-This is well suited for 2D canvas games with an upper-left origin.

 ```js
 var collide = require('triangle-circle-collision')